 Technology & Intellectual Property Rights

 First off, let’s get into the question of what intellectual property rights are.
 Generally-speaking, they are regulations that govern the ownership and use of ideas and creations.
-Wikipedia includes the fact that these creations can be both artistic and commercial.
+The World Intellectual Property Organization notes that laws may not be exhaustive on what falls under copyright, but that copyright laws generally cover creations and expressions (not ideas or concepts).
+That said, these creations can be both artistic and commercial.
 In the seminar we debated whether information should fall under the realm of intellectual property rights or not.
 If so, under whose jurisdiction should it fall?
 We all agreed that information should be free and accessible to all; except in the case where it is a particularly “new” piece of information or highly confidential for “security” reasons.
 The question here is, how do you determine what “new information” is?
 Was it always existent but never discovered?
 Did someone literally make it up?
 If there is a higher being (and most of us agreed there was) wouldn’t that mean that all the information is already there and just waiting to be discovered?
 What about if it was discovered at one point, then “lost” and refound?
 Definitely an endless stream of questions.
 But at least, they are questions that are being asked…and as it is, these regulations are already being debated upon within the World Trade Organization (WTO).

 The Global Debate on Intellectual Property Rights